mefengl/vscode-i-dont-care-about-commit-message/README.md

 > It will be slower and just a little more expensive since it needs to generate more.

+### Use Chinese Commit

+Whether to generate commit messages in Chinese, default is `false`.

 ### OpenAI API Key

 Specify the OpenAI API Key for this AI git extension.